Nikitaa19/Credit-Card-Fraud-Detection/README.md

-# Flask Weather App ☀️☔️
+# Weather Forecast Dashboard ☀️☔️

 This is a Flask (Python) application that uses api to fetch current weather on basis of city name.